 If you look at the whole project, there is always project ideation at the beginning, requirements analysis, or Discovery phase.
-As soon as a client comes with a request to a company, he or she presents the engagement manager with the business needs, objectives, and vision over the product.
-If the concept of the project is vague and needs estimation of target audience and market trends, ensuring its helpfulness for end-users, estimating costs and time, refining requirements, then a client can be offered Discovery phase service.
+As soon as a client comes with a request to a company, he or she presents the engagement manager with the business needs, objectives, and vision of the product.
+In fact, if the concept of the project is vague and needs estimation of target audience and market trends, ensuring its helpfulness for end-users, estimating costs and time, and refining requirements, then a client can choose Discovery phase service.

 A picture of the project should be consistent for the expert team to conduct requirements specifications and agrees on improvements with a client (if there are some).

-Requirements analysis should be done professionally and ensure that end users’ needs are learned and clearly match their expectations.
-Requirements are classified from high-level to detailed that corresponds to business requirements, user requirements, and then system requirements that are the most important.
-The last is what the system does, how well the system performs, whether it suits user goals and user point of view.
-Then, after having all the requirements analyzed, it is vital to perform project estimation.
-I.e. timeline, costs, efficient workforce number, resources to be used, and many more.
+Requirements analysis should be done professionally and ensure that you’ve learned end users’ needs, and they clearly match users’ expectations.
+We can classify requirements from high-level to detailed that correspond to business requirements, user requirements, and then system requirements that are the most important.
+The last is what the system does, how well the system performs, and whether it suits user goals and user point of view.
+Then, after analyzing all the requirements, it is vital to perform project estimation.
+I.e. timeline, costs, efficient workforce number, resources we need to use, and many more.

 Among risks customers and teams are afraid of are missing features and deadlines, rebuilds, overworks, constant clarifications, frequent changes in requirements, and uncontrollable budget.
-This all can be eliminated if such mobile app development phases as estimating and planning are done reasonably.
+We can eliminate all of it if such mobile app development phases as estimating and planning are done reasonably.